theKGS/MCTS/README.md

 Node represents a node in the MCTS tree.
 This is only used internally.

+Use the method setScoreBoundsBounds(boolean b) to switch score bounds on or off.
+It defaults to off.
+When score bounds is enabled, the algorithm will, when backtracking, also propagate an upper and lower score bound.

+These represent the potentially highest and potentially lowest possible scores for the given player from this point on.
+For example: A node with a lower score bound of 1.0 for player 1 means that from that state and onwards down the tree no possible move by any player can lead to a worse state for player 1.
+Player 1 is guaranteed to win.

+Conversely an upper bound of 0.0 implies there is no way for that player to win.

 ===Pending Changes===
   * Support for stochastic moves will be added